 The first semester of the third year will be devoted to an independent research study (SPAN GR9811; 4 credits), in which the student will prepare for the M.Phil. essay.
 During the second semester, every student will enroll in the Workshop on Scholarly Writing (SPAN GR6200; 4 credits) to complete the dissertation prospectus.

 To ensure a combination of breadth and depth, during the first two years students should take courses in most of the areas available in the Department of Latin American and Iberian Cultures.
 Areas of study are defined in each individual professor’s profiles.
 All sixteen courses must be taken for a letter grade (not Pass/Fail).
 A student may opt to enroll in MA courses (4000-level or 5000-level) only under exceptional circumstances and upon approval of the DGS.
 Courses beyond the required sixteen may be taken for a grade or “R” (Registered for the course; no qualitative grade assigned).

-Two yearlong workshop series are required of all students in their first year:
+Two workshops are required of all students in their first year:

 - Research and Professional Development Workshop (2 credits)

-The Research and Professional Development workshop series (SPAN GR6100) will focus on research strategies and will provide students tools and resources to work with archival materials and to plan their research inquiries.
-These workshops offer guidance on how to draft seminar papers, articles, and research proposals.
-The workshops will foster the professional growth of students, introducing them to the world of academic journals, to professional associations, and to general resources that may facilitate or enhance their research.
-All workshop sessions will be required of all students and will be coordinated by the Director of Graduate Studies, who will invite specialists to address each of the different topics proposed.
+The Research and Professional Development workshop (SPAN GR6100) will focus on research strategies and will provide students tools and resources to work with archival materials and to plan their research inquiries.
+These sessions will offer guidance on how to draft seminar papers, articles, and research proposals.
+The research series will foster the professional growth of students, introducing them to the world of academic journals, to professional associations, and to general resources that may facilitate or enhance their research.
+All workshop sessions will be required of all students and will be coordinated by a faculty member who will invite specialists to address each of the different topics proposed.